404src/exocore/_articles/ccna-summary.md

 - Although this is the most common use of cloud services, it's not the only one.

 Cloud computing is defined by the American NIST in SP 800-145 as follows.
-The five essential characeteristics of cloud computing are:
+The five essential characteristics of cloud computing are:
 - On-demand self-service
     - A consumer can unilaterally provision computing capabilities, such as server time and network storage, as needed automatically without requiring human interaction with each service provider.
     - The customer is able to use the service (or stop using the service) freely (via a web portal) without direct communication to the service provider.